 Thank you for hearing me out and all my craziness going on within me.

 Does hearing this honesty help you to more bravely pray?
 I hope so.
 Because I believe this is the realistic truth about prayer.
 We often don’t make sense and God hears us anyway.
 Our intentions of what we are praying for are one thing but our soul is praying for something entirely different.
 And often selfish.
 I believe that God simply delights in hearing us.
 And God delights to hear us not make sense because in that not making sense we are actually trusting him to do something.
 The Lord detests lying lips, but he delights in those who tell the truth.
 Proverbs 12:22.
 My ramblings, my clumsiness are the truth of my soul.

 Prayer is our attempt to trust God to do something.
 Don’t you think that more often than not you discount your rambling, confusing, and selfish prayers as being rambling, confusing, and selfish because it is easier to minimize your prayer efforts than it is to actually trust God to answer your prayers?
-It is easier to declare that you are not a good prayer person than it is for you to actually trust God to hear you and answer your prayers?
+Is it easier to declare that you are not a good prayer person than it is for you to actually trust God to hear you and answer your prayers?